cylinbao/BlurAndSharpen/README.md

 ## Task requirements
 ### Task 1 - Software approach (Due date: 5/31 23:59)
 TA has provided the reference code.
-In the program, it will get three input images, apply two different filters respectively  and generate 6 (2X3) outputs stored under "Output" directory.
+In the program, it will apply two different filters on three input images respectively and generate 6 (2X3) outputs which are stored under "Output" directory.
 You can read previous descriptoin to know how to use this reference code.
-But due to the limited programming skills of TA.
+Due to the TA's limited programming skills.
 The reference program looks like has extremely poor cache performance.
 Please use your solid computer organization knowledge and ultimate coding techniques to rewrite the program and make it work better.
 Note: Task 1.1 plus task 1.2 will be responsible for the total points in the complteness part (40% in total.
 Please check the grading policy)
-#### 1.1 Modify the given blur-and-sharp program to gain better performance(bns.c) (25%)
+#### 1.1 Modify the given blur-and-sharp program (bns.c) to gain better performance (25%)
 * Try to understand what is image bluring and sharpening, what is 2D-convolution and what does the reference code do first.
 * Use what you have learned in the course and modify the program.
-* Calculate the total cache accessing time for L1 $I and $D (instruction-cache & data-cache) by following formula.
+* Calculate the total cache accessing time for L1 $I and $D (instruction-cache & data-cache) by the following formula.
 For the hit_time, we assume it's 1 unit time.
 For the penalty, we assume the backside of L1 is connected to a DRAM and it takes 300 unit time to access that DRAM.
 Remember to put the results in your report.

 		total_cache_access_time = access_count * (hit_time + miss_rate * miss_penalty)

 	For example, if we have totally 500 accesses with 1% miss rate, the total cache access time will be: 500 * (1 + 0.01 * 300) = 2000 unit time.
+* For the cache usage statistic, you can use the option "--ic" and "--dc" to configure the cache of spike and it will show the cache usage after the program is done.
+The parameters for each option would be "sets:associativity:linesize".
+If you multiple all the numbers together, you will get the actual cache size.
+For example, if you set "--ic=32:1:64 --dc=64:1:64", you will get a 2KB(32X1X64) instruction-cache ($I) and 4KB(64X1X64) data-cache ($D).
+In practice, you may type belowing command to run the simulation.

+		$ spike --ic=32:1:64 --dc=64:1:64 pk bns-riscv

 * You must have performance enhancement (less total_cache_access_time) to get points.
 If your result is equal or worse than the reference code, you will get zero point on this part.
 * You must pass the testing by executing the ckecker.
 If you pass the ckecking, you will get the message "Congratulations!
 You have passed the checking.".
 On the other hand, you will get the message "Sorry, your results are wrong!".
 * Do not modify the checker program.

 #### 1.2 Find out the optimal L1 cache configuration (15%)
-* You can use the option "--ic" and "--dc" to configure the cache of spike.
-The parameters for each option would be "sets:associativity:linesize".
-If you multiple all the numbers together, you will get the cache size.
-For example, if you set "--ic=32:1:64 --dc=64:1:64", you will get a 2KB(32X1X64) instruction-cache and 4KB(64X1X64) data-cache.
-In the real case, you may type belowing command to run the simulation.

-		$ spike --ic=64:1:64 --dc=32:1:64 pk bns-riscv

 * Find out the best configuratoin which can bring you the fastest cache accessing time.
 * The size limit of the L1 $I and $D is 4KB respective.
 Do not use cache size larger than 4KB.
-* You are recommanded to write a shell script to help you to find out the best parameters automatically.
+* You are recommended to write a shell script to help you to find out the best parameters automatically.
 * Write the cache configuration in the corresponding place in the Makefile and let TA can use "make run" to reproduce your result.

 #### 1.3 Bonus: Add the L2 cache (up to 5%)
-spike also supports L2 cache simulation by plusing "--l2" in the options.
+spike also supports L2 cache simulation by plusing "--l2" as the options.
 You can do some experiments and modify your code and the cache configuration to reach the best cache performance with the fastest cache access time.
 * Assume the hit time for L2 cache is 2 unit time.
 * The limit of the L2 cache size is 8KB.
-* Modify the cache-access-time formula to calculate the new total cache access time and compare the results.
+* Modify the cache_access_time formula to calculate the new total cache access time and compare the results.
+* Create a directory called "bonus" to store all the needed files for this task.
 * Put the configuration at the corresponding location in Makefile and make TA can use "make run-l2" to rerun your program.
-* Create a directory called "bonus" to store all the needed files for this task.
 * Discuss the impacts in your report.

 ### Task 2 - Hardware approach (Due date: 6/14 23:59)